Kaokoland (Kunene Region)

 Kaokoland: The land of the Kunene and Himba

-It is not included in most tourist itineraries, but that is a large part of its appeal.
-With its stunning landscapes, desert elephant population and cultural experiences with the iconic Himba people, Kaokoland (Kunene Region) tours have a lot to offer.
+With its stunning landscapes, desert elephant population, and cultural experiences with the iconic Himba people, Kaokoland (Kunene Region) tours have much to offer.

 You can explore the Kaokoland on guided lodge tours, guided camping tours and even on self-drive tours in your own rental car.

 The term Kaokoland was given by the Apartheid government and after Independence was replaced by the name Kunene Region in 1992.
 However, in day-to-day life, the term Kaokoland is still commonly used.
-The name Kaokoveld strictly speaking refers to an ecosystem on a stretch of coastline; however, it is often used interchangeably with the name Kaokoland.
+The name Kaokoveld, strictly speaking, refers to an ecosystem on a stretch of coastline; however, it is often used interchangeably with the name Kaokoland.

 The Kaokoland is also great 4×4 territory that will challenge any vehicle as much as the driver.
 The treacherous Van Zyl’s Pass leading into the Marienfluss Valley is possibly the most famous of the passes.
 However, not all the roads in the Kaokoland consist of mountain passes.
-You will also encounter normal dirt and gravel roads, which you can sometimes drive for hours without encountering another living soul.
-What you are rewarded with for driving along the Kaokoland’s roads are amazing panoramic vistas, uninhabited and stretching out as far as the eye can see.

-Travelling through the Kaokoland, you will encounter several Himba settlements along the way.
-These iconic and statuesque semi-nomadic people continue to largely resist the encroachment of the western world.
-The Himba are best known for the red ochre that they use to braid their hair and protect their skin from the harsh sun.
-Himba women wear ornate hairstyles, which along with jewellery made from iron, copper and shells makes them striking to look at and a popular motive for many photographers.
-On Kaokoland tours, you have the chance to witness the traditional Himba lifestyle at several cultural villages and living museums, many of which can be incorporated into our itineraries.
+The Himba are best known for the red ochre they use to braid their hair and protect their skin from the harsh sun.
+Himba women wear ornate hairstyles and jewellery made from iron, copper, and shells, which makes them striking to look at and a popular motive for many photographers.

-The Kaokoland is a region waiting to be discovered by those who are looking to explore a region that lies off the beaten track.
-By travelling through its desolate valleys and hills you can awaken the adventurer in you and soak in not only amazing and uniquely beautiful landscapes but appreciate the wildlife and the people who inhabit this fascinating land.
+By travelling through its desolate valleys and hills, you can awaken the adventurer in you, soak in amazing and uniquely beautiful landscapes, and appreciate the wildlife and the people who inhabit this fascinating land.

 Waterfalls